oxidecomputer/terraform-provider-oxide/docs/resources/oxide_vpc.md

 ### Read-Only

 - `id` (String) Unique, immutable, system-controlled identifier of the VPC.
-- `project_id` (String) Unique, immutable, system-controlled identifier of the project.
 - `system_router_id` (String) ID for the system router where subnet default routes are registered.
 - `time_created` (String) Timestamp of when this VPC was created.
 - `time_modified` (String) Timestamp of when this VPC was last modified.